 It is also true that children who work often don’t get a proper education.
 Long, strenuous work days can leave kids exhausted and unable to attend classes or do their homework.
 For parents who are struggling to keep their families afloat, sending kids to school is a luxury they cannot afford.

 After everything you’ve read, you may be wondering how to stop child labour?
-Rest assured that there are ways for Canadians to take action, in fact many already have.
+As a Canadian consumer, you have more power to demand change than you think.

-Canadians can also combat harmful child labour practices by being more aware of their purchases, choosing goods that are ethically sourced, ethically made and ethically distributed.
+Now that you’re better equipped with information that can help you identify goods that may be linked to child labour, you can purchase goods that are ethically sourced, ethically made and ethically distributed.
 When consumers shop in a conscious way, companies are more likely to take notice and address their supply chain practices.
 These tips can help you become a more ethically conscious shopper

 Here are some child labour facts to help you understand the issue:

-- It’s estimated that there are 152 million victims of child labour, worldwide
+- It’s estimated that there are 160 million victims of child labour, worldwide.

-- 48 per cent per cent of child labour victims work in dirty, dangerous and degrading jobs.
+- 79 million child labour victims work in dirty, dangerous and degrading jobs.

 - Almost half of all child labourers are between ages 5 and 11.